hellodun/hellodun/README.md

 # 💫 About Me:
 I'm currently a System and Azure Cloud Admin.
 I work in an enterprise on-prem cloud infrastructure team and also exploring the cloud using Azure.
-On the side, I do Software development and sharing what I'm learning along the way. <br><br>
+On the side, I do Software development and share what I'm learning along the way. <br><br>

 - 🌱 I’m currently learning **Bash, Terraform & Kubernetes**<br><br>
 - 📝 I write about tech I'm using and learning on [blog.hellodun.com](blog.hellodun.com)<br><br>